Clem Haskins: Minnesota academic scandal

 On the day before the 1999 NCAA tournament, the St. Paul Pioneer Press reported that Jan Gangelhoff, the manager of the school's academic counseling office, claimed to have written more than 400 pieces of coursework (including theme papers, homework assignments and take-home tests) for 18 Golden Gophers players from 1994 to 1998, including the Gophers' run to the Final Four.
 The Gophers suspended four then-current players, including two starters, for the school's first-round game against Gonzaga; the Gophers lost that game.
 At the time, it was not known whether Haskins was involved.
 The Pioneer Press was harshly criticized for the timing of the report.
-The university forced Haskins to resign after the season for his part in violations.
-Minnesota withdrew its team from postseason consideration for the 1999–2000 season, docked itself 11 scholarships from 2000 to 2004, and imposed other sanctions on the basketball program.
+Minnesota forced Haskins to resign after the season for his part in the violations.
+The school subsequently withdrew from postseason consideration for the 1999–2000 season, docked itself 11 scholarships from 2000 to 2004, and imposed other sanctions on the basketball program.

 Initially, the university bought out Haskins's contract for $1.5 million.
 However, it sought to recover funds after learning more about Haskins' activities and, in 2002, a state judge ordered Haskins to return $815,000 of the buyout money.
 The decision was based on an arbitrator's recommendation and the university's conclusion that Haskins had lied to NCAA investigators and committed fraud by accepting the buyout.

 The university had learned during its internal investigation that Haskins had paid Gangelhoff $3,000 to write papers for the players.
 Haskins had initially denied making the payment during an interview in June 1999, but acknowledged it a month later.
 In October 2000, the NCAA placed the Golden Gophers program on four years' probation, and stripped the school of its wins in the 1994, 1995, and 1997 NCAA Tournaments, as well as its NIT wins in 1996 and 1998.
 The Gophers were docked an additional five scholarships over three seasons.
 A few days later, the Big Ten Conference stripped Minnesota of the 1997 conference title and forced it to vacate every regular season game it played from 1993–94 to 1998–99.
 Officially, Minnesota's record for those years is 0–0.
 If not for these vacated games, Haskins' 242 wins would rank second on the Golden Gophers' wins list.

 The NCAA imposed a seven-year "show-cause" order on Haskins.
-This meant that he would have to accept sanctions from the NCAA if he ever returned to coaching before the 2007-08 season unless his new employer could convince the NCAA that he'd served his punishment.
+This meant that he would have to accept sanctions from the NCAA if he ever returned to coaching before the 2007–08 season unless his new employer could convince the NCAA that he'd served his punishment.
 The penalty was made so severe because Haskins had not only lied about the $3,500 payment, but advised several of the players involved to lie to the NCAA.
 Since most schools will not even consider hiring a coach with an outstanding "show-cause" on his record, Haskins was effectively blackballed from collegiate basketball until 2007.